kaaproject/kaa/doc/Programming-guide/Key-platform-features/Endpoint-ownership/index.md

 ### Assisted attach

 Specific endpoint may not be able to attach itself independently.
-E.g. in case if endpoint doesn't have an user token.
+E.g. in case if endpoint doesn't have an owner access token.
 Another endpoint that already attached can assist in attachment process of the new endpoint.
 Below are examples of assisted attachment.

 <ul class="nav nav-tabs">